openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 * Object type to look up
 * Field to search by
 * Value for the fields
-* Behavoir for when 0 records match (error vs emit empty)
+* Behavior for when 0 records match (error vs emit empty)

 **Outputs (including metadata):**
 If no matches, emit the empty object or error.